dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 ![Replacing Root Password](images/thm-linux-privesc/replacing-root-password.png)

-Once we change the hash in the file we can login as the root user using the new password that we just generated.
+Once we change the hash in the file we can log in as the root user using the new password that we just generated.

 ![Root User Login|250](images/thm-linux-privesc/login-root.png)